-They are great for people who are always on the go that have very active lifestyles.
-In addition, they are smart and easy to train as well, though you will need some patience as they get bored quickly.
+They are great for people who are always on the go with active lifestyles.
+In addition, they are smart and easy to train, though you will need some patience as they get bored quickly.

 They adapt well to change and are not shy around strangers.
-It can be hard to choose which is best for your lifestyle because of their playful personalities of both of these breeds,
+It can be hard to choose which is best for your lifestyle because of the playful personalities of both of these breeds,

 Goldendoodles come in three sizes

 Miniature: Weigh 15 to 35 pounds and stand 13 to 20 inches tall at the shoulder.

 Small Standard: Weigh 40 to 50 pounds and stand 17 to 20 inches tall.

 Large Standard: Weigh 50 to 90 pounds and stand 20 to 24 inches tall.

 Labradoodles also come in three sizes:

-- Miniature: Weigh 15-25 pounds and stand 14-16 inches tall.
+Miniature weighs 15-25 pounds and stands 14-16 inches tall.

-- Medium: Weigh 30-45 pounds and stand 17-20 inches tall.
+Medium weighs 30-45 pounds and stands 17-20 inches tall.

-- Standard: Weigh 50-65 pounds and stand 21-24 inches tall.
+Standard weighs 50-65 pounds and stands 21-24 inches tall.